cloudventure-io/sdf/README.md

 # Serverless Development Framework

-An opinionated Serverless Development Framework for AWS based cloud-native applications primarly based on TypeScript.
+An opinionated cloud-native and serverless development framwork for AWS and TypeScript.

 ## Install